Xin-Zhou-smu/SimComPlus/README.md

 ### For Sim:

-It has already finished inferencing in the training cmd above
+It has already finished inferencing in the training command above

 ### For Com:
       cd ../Com